Private Information Retrieval from Locally Repairable Databases with Colluding Servers

-In this section, we provide a concrete PIR scheme for the remaining MDS code of the MR-LRC storage code considered in Section \ref{sec PIR}, which is a linearized Reed-Solomon code (Definition \ref{def lin RS codes}).
+In this section, we provide a concrete and explicit PIR scheme, as in Definition \ref{def PIR}, for the MR-LRC storage codes from Construction \ref{construction 1}.
 To that end, we will show how to construct the queries and how to reconstruct the file from the responses.
 The set of server responses, given the queries, are as described in Definition \ref{def PIR}.

 Let the notation be as in Section \ref{sec PIR}, fix an ordered basis $ \boldsymbol\beta = (\beta_1, \beta_2, \ldots, \beta_r) \in \mathbb{F}_{q^r}^r $ of $ \mathbb{F}_{q^r} $ over $ \mathbb{F}_q $, and let coordinate-wise matrix products $ * $ be defined via $ \boldsymbol\beta $.
 We set throughout this section $ t \geq 1 $ as the target number of colluding servers, with the restriction